 Clearwater Beach, St. George’s Parish.
 Located near St. David’s Island on the site of the former U.S. Naval Air Station, this beach features playgrounds for families, a beach bar, lifeguards in the summer, picnic tables with barbeque areas and public bathrooms.

 Gates Bay, St. George’s Parish.
 Also near Fort St. Catherine and sheltered from prevailing southwest winds during the summer, it is very popular with locals.
 Whilst there are no toilets, pop-up snack huts are sometimes available in the summer.
 The bay is also near The Beach House.

 John Smith’s Bay, Smith’s Parish.
-Though not well-known, this beach is just off the road and offers a large stretch of sand.
+Though not well known, this beach is just off the road and offers a large stretch of sand.
 It is a local favourite because of its reefs — which lie in close proximity to the shore — and its protected shallow waters.
-There are on-site bathroom facilities, as well as a lunch wagon that sells food and beverages.
-It is also wheelchair accessible, and there are lifeguards in the summer months.